nct0804/FWE25-personal-project/frontend/README.md

     -   Display all trips

+- Search for certain Trips by destination(s):
+    -   Display only the trips that are assigned to the destination(s).
+    -   Hide all trips that are not linked to the selected destination(s).
+    -   This feature will improve the user experience by allowing travelers to easily find trips that are linked to a specific destination(s), without having to scroll through unrelated ones.
+Combining with the existing search options, such as searching by trip name or date, it will make finding a specific trip much easier, especially when there are many data in the trip diary.

 #### Create, Read, Update, and Delete (CRUD) trips and destinations via the backend's REST API.
 - Trip: Allow uploading one image, which will be used as the thumbnail.